 Padstow Town Council owns two car parks: the Railway, which provides level access to the town centre and the Camel Trail; and The Lawns next to the library with a 10-minute downhill walk into town (and – remember – uphill on the way back!)

-There are two Cornwall Council owned long-stay car parks: Link Road (312 spaces), by the fire station, and Porthcothan Bay (174 spaces).
-At Link Road, an hour costs £2.20, and 24 hours is £1o (as of 2023) at the time of writing.
+There are two Cornwall Council owned long-stay car parks: Link Road (312 spaces), by the fire station, and Porthcothan Bay (174 spaces) where an hour costs £2.30, and 24 hours costs £10.50.
+At Link Road, an hour costs £2.30, and 24 hours is £10.50.

 It has to be said that celebrity chef, Rick Stein, helped to put Padstow, once a small fishing village, firmly on the map, when he opened his exclusive Seafood Restaurant there back in 1975.
 So big an impact did he have on the town that it earned the nickname ‘Padstein’.
 The Stein empire has grown to incorporate eating, Stein at Home delivery service, and accommodation.
 His fish and chips are a cut above the average and his cafe is popular.
 Stein’s Deli on the quay has fabulous fresh fish, so try a bucket of seafood and wonderful garlic aioli.